dzbeck/attack_to_cve/updated-methodology.md

 ## Methodology Notes

-In this section, we summarize points made above.
+In this section, we summarize points made above. (*need to add all after draft complete*)

 * Using ATT&CK should not require any more or less information than normally provided in a vulnerability record.
 Using ATT&CK enables you to *standardize* how you describe vulnerability information so that readers can leverage the resources built on top of ATT&CK.
 * The methodology focuses on Enterprise ATT&CK, but content from Mobile and ICS ATT&CK is included as needed.
 These techniques are identified with "Mobile-" and "ICS-" prefixes.